A Work Related Injury Attorney Helping Clients Recover Workers’ Compensation Benefits Throughout New York City and Long Island

 On the other hand, by taking a cash “buyout” option, you are often signing away your future rights to both weekly payments and medical benefits.Sometimes you can take a lump-sum Section 32 settlement just for the weekly cash benefit portion of your claim, while still leaving your claim open indefinitely for medical care.
 Generally, you cannot reopen the claim after a Section 32 settlement.
 You must consider all that you may be giving up before you take a Section 32 lump sum benefit.

-The workers’ comp attorneys of Turley Redmond Rosasco & Rosasco, L.L.P.,have extensive experience with Section 32 lump sum settlements for serious injury or permanent disability.
+Each work related injury attorney at Turley Redmond Rosasco & Rosasco, L.L.P. has extensive experience with Section 32 lump sum settlements for serious injury or permanent disability.
 We can help you determine if you are a good candidate for a Section 32 settlement.
 If you are, we can negotiate with the workers’ compensation insurance company to get you the maximum settlement possible.
 The insurance company and employer will have their own lawyers whose job is to minimize your settlement.
 Over the years, we have negotiated many six-figure settlement agreements, including one for over $650,000.(See Success Stories.)

 You will eventually have a hearing at the New York State Workers’ Compensation Board to approve your Section 32 settlement agreement.
 A work related injury attorney will represent you at that hearing to make sure there are no issues that might cause a judge to disapprove your hard-fought settlement.